japila-books/apache-spark-internals/docs/history-server/FsHistoryProvider.md

 = FsHistoryProvider

-*FsHistoryProvider* is the default xref:ApplicationHistoryProvider.adoc[ApplicationHistoryProvider] for xref:index.adoc[Spark History Server].
+*FsHistoryProvider* is the default ApplicationHistoryProvider.md[ApplicationHistoryProvider] for index.md[Spark History Server].

-FsHistoryProvider is <<creating-instance, created>> exclusively when `HistoryServer` is xref:HistoryServer.adoc#main[started] as a standalone application and `spark.history.provider` configuration property was not defined.
+FsHistoryProvider is <<creating-instance, created>> exclusively when `HistoryServer` is HistoryServer.md#main[started] as a standalone application and `spark.history.provider` configuration property was not defined.

 [TIP]
 ====